Everyone should expect to be treated with respect, to be treated fairly and to have the opportunity to reach their potential.

 Mainstreaming the equality duty has a number of benefits including:

-Our Mainstreaming Report outlines the progress we have made and the extent to which we have embedded our commitment, our processes and our responsibilities required by the Public Sector Duties.
+Our 2017 Mainstreaming Report outlines the progress we have made and the extent to which we have embedded our commitment, our processes and our responsibilities required by the Public Sector Duties.
+It includes our Workforce Monitoring Report and Statements on Equal Pay and Occupational Segregation.

 Equality Impact Assessments are designed to ensure that a policy does not discriminate unlawfully; consider how the policy might better advance equality of opportunity; and consider whether the policy will affect good relations between those who share a protected characteristic and those who do not.